I-5-1-17.Oral (Bench) Decision Procedures

 D. Findings Integrated Templates (FIT) Bench Decision

-The Findings Integrated Templates (FIT) Bench Decision is a computer template, integrated into the Document Generation System, which outlines the decisional shell for ALJs by adhering to the requirements for the oral decision as explained herein.
+The Findings Integrated Templates (FIT) Bench Decision is a computer template, integrated into the Document Generation System (DGS) that outlines the decisional shell for ALJs by adhering to the requirements for the oral decision as explained herein.

 E. The Checksheet Document

 An ALJ who wishes to issue an oral decision must complete a specialized checksheet, as set forth at Attachment 2.
 The document must be entered into the record as a procedural exhibit when the ALJ issues an oral decision.
 If at the end of the hearing the ALJ believes an oral decision is appropriate, he or she will enter the checksheet into the record at the hearing and use it as a reference when he or she issues the decision.
 The ALJ must sign and date the checksheet document; however, this document does not substitute in any way for the oral decision and the subsequent written Notice of Decision.
 Two questions referencing fee agreement approval are optional and are included to facilitate the preparation of the Notice of Decision by HO staff.

 If the ALJ decides not to issue an oral decision, the checksheet document is not entered into the record, but instead becomes a working paper of the ALJ.
 If the ALJ decides to state an oral decision and enters the checksheet document into the record, the checksheet remains a part of the record even if the ALJ later decides not to use the incorporation-by-reference procedure.